It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 Sometimes he also eats pre-made ground raw dog food from commercial brands when I run out of my own or when I can find a good deal on it.

 Side note: Wally has his own 7 cu ft chest freezer so that I can buy in bulk and stock up on meat sales when I find them.
 That’s how I keep my overall cost of raw feeding low.

 Wally’s Favorite Way of Eating Rabbit in His Raw Dog Food

-However, he did gobble up the rabbit grinds I had him taste test from J and A Farms.
+However, he did gobble up the rabbit grinds I had him taste test from J and A Farms, the farm I found on eBay.
 That’s without mixing anything else in with it.

 Overall, I’ve tried a few different options, and the following three are hits with Wally!